s-peiran/tp/docs/team/jonyeokj.md

 title: Jonathan Yeo's Project Portfolio Page
 ---

-### Project: Notenote
+### Project: NoteNote

-Notenote is a desktop note-taking application that allows users to efficiently record notes for their contacts.
+NoteNote is a desktop note-taking application that allows users to efficiently record notes for their contacts.
 It provides tools for organizing and categorizing contacts in a systematic and easy-to-navigate structure.
 Users interact with it through a CLI, and it has a GUI created with JavaFX.
 It is written in Java

 Given below are my contributions to the project.